nomorer/logging/README.md

-Package glogger provides a simple logger with level and log rotation for Go.
+Package glog provides a simple logger with level and log rotation for Go.
 Getting Started
 =============
     package main